-For public safety reasons, art installations utilizing Open Fire, Flame Effects and/or Pyrotechnics, require approval in the form of a laminate (license).
-The Performance Safety Team will issue the appropriate laminate once the artwork has been approved in Black Rock City.
-But to make sure that your fire art installation is following the safety procedure, please read the guidelines and fill out the art questionnaire which is located: www.burningman.com/installations/creating\dangerous\art.html.
-The multi-step process for approval is not to bog you down, but to insure that all safety regulations have been met.
+Art installations utilizing Open Fire, Flame Effects and/or Pyrotechnics require approval and will be granted a license (laminate).
+The Fire Arts Safety Team will issue the appropriate laminate once the artwork has been approved in Black Rock City.
+To make sure that your use of fire or flame is in compliance and can be permitted, please read the guidelines and fill out the art questionnaire at www.burningman.com/installations/creating_dangerous_art.html.
+This is required to ensure public safety, not to bog you down.

-FLAME EFFECTS can be impressive and pleasing to interact with but can also present challenges.
-The artist must be aware of the use of materials such as proper fittings and fuel lines that are rated for the fuels and pressures used, i.e. propane hose for propane fueled effects.
-The artist must also create a safety plan specific to the piece as well as provide sufficient and proper fire extinguishers and be proficient in their use.
+FLAME EFFECTS The artist must be aware of the use of materials such as proper fittings and fuel lines that are rated for the fuels and pressures used, i.e. propane hose for propane fueled effects.
+The artist must also create a safety plan specific to the piece, as well as provide sufficient and proper fire extinguishers and be proficient in their use.
 The placement of fire art on the open playa comes with the added responsibility of protecting fuel sources from vehicle traffic.